Diamondbacks vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been the moneyline favorite 45 total times this season.
-They've finished 28-17 in those games.
+- The Diamondbacks have won 28 of the 45 games they were listed as the moneyline favorite this season (62.2%).

-- In games it has played as moneyline favorites with odds of -125 or shorter, Arizona has a 26-12 record (winning 68.4% of its games).
+- Arizona has gone 13-6 when playing as moneyline favorites with odds of -155 or shorter (68.4% winning percentage).

-- The implied moneyline probablility in this matchup gives the Diamondbacks a 55.6% chance to win.
+- Based on this game's moneyline, the Diamondbacks have an implied win probability of 60.8%.

-- Arizona has played in 101 games with over/under set, and have combined with opponents to go over the total 46 times (46-50-5).
+- Arizona has combined with opponents to go over the total 46 times this season for a 46-51-5 record against the over/under.

-- The Diamondbacks have a 6-4-0 record ATS this season (covering 60% of the time).
+- The Diamondbacks have put together a 6-4-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!